Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-Although our main interest lies in the Kolmogorov scaling of the incompressible kinetic energy spectrum, we also plotted $E_c(k)$ at the equilibration time, as a function of $k$ in Fig. \ref{fig:E_vs_k} (c) and (d).
-For the 2D system at equilibrium, it is expected that $E_c(k) \propto k$ for small $k$ \cite{Numasato2010}, which can also be explained from the phonon emission in vortex-antivortex annihilation \cite{Ogawa2002,Kozik2005,Kwon2021,Shinn2025} occurring at the length scale $\sim 4 \xi_h$, as the vortex core radius can be estimated to be $2 \xi_h$ from our numerical data, in agreement with Refs. \cite{ginzburg1958,pitaevskii2003bose}.
-In addition, since $E(k)$ follow the $k^{-3}$ law at large $k$ \cite{Nore97}, $E_c(k)$ is expected to follow the same power law.
-Our numerical results in Fig. \ref{fig:E_vs_k} (c) and (d) are in agreement with these expectations.
-Note that $E_c(k)$ and $E_i(k)$ are in the same order in Figs. \ref{fig:E_vs_k} (b) and (d) for $\tau_Q = 100$, showing that one should analyze $E_i(k)$ to see the Kolmogorov scaling, rather than $E(k)$.
-Similar results with $E_c(k)$ being comparable to $E_i(k)$ are also reported, i.e., in \cite{Numasato2010}.
+Although our main interest lies in the Kolmogorov scaling of the incompressible kinetic energy spectrum, we also plotted $E_c(k)$ at the equilibration time in Figs. \ref{fig:E_vs_k}(c) and \ref{fig:E_vs_k}(d).
+For a 2D system at thermodynamic equilibrium, it is reported that $E_c(k) \propto k$ for small $k$ \cite{Numasato2010}.
+In addition, since $E(k)$ follows the $k^{-3}$ law at large $k$ \cite{Nore97,Krstulovic10}, $E_c(k)$ is expected to follow the same power law.
+Our numerical results in Figs. \ref{fig:E_vs_k}(c) and \ref{fig:E_vs_k}(d) are in agreement with these expectations.

-Having established that the Kolmogorov scaling describes thermal quenches for two different values of $\tau_Q$, we establish the nonequilibrium universality dictated by KZM in SQT.
-To this end, we report $E_i \left( k \right)$ in Fig. \ref{fig:Ei_vs_k_KZM} for various quench times.
-According to KZM, the kinetic energy associated with localization over a length scale set by the KZ correlation length $\hat{\xi}$ and the corresponding wavector are given by